aubreyrjones/lemon-py/README.md

 ```

 The line above defines a grammar rule (preceding the `.`) with
-productions in lower-case and terminals in upper case.
+nonterminals in lower-case and terminals in upper case.
 [Note: this
 case requirement applies only to the elements of the grammar rule, as
 Lemon uses this distinction to distinguish between terminal and
 non-terminal rules.]